 Meet the Expert: Rachel Baker, Nutrition & Lifestyle Medicine

-Today, I am kicking off with Q/A with Provence-based, Nutrition & Lifestyle Medicine expert, Rachel Baker (picture above).
-I love Rachel’s highly-visual and inspiring Instagram account, for when I need a nutrient-rich recipe pick-me up.
+I am kicking off with Q/A with Provence-based, Nutrition & Lifestyle Medicine expert, Rachel Baker (picture above).
+I love Rachel’s highly-visual and inspiring Instagram account, especially when I need a nutrient-rich recipe pick-me up.
 I have asked her to share a bit about her journey in self-healing, along with one of her go-to delicious recipes specifically designed to strengthen our immune system.
 Plus, she’s graciously shared some insider Provence market tips.

 (TK) First of all, can you tell us a little bit about what brought you to Provence?